Your Ready Position.

 Let your movements emphasize your points.
 When you gesture to a portion of the audience, step toward them in a kind of supplication.

-This powerful and stable ready position imbues you with confidence, your first step toward building positive energy within yourself.
+This powerful and stable stance imbues you with confidence, your first step toward building positive energy within yourself.

 The Ready Position — it’s your safe harbor in a sea of presentation uncertainty.